rggibson/open-pure-cfr/README.md

 About this Implementation
 -------------------------

 This implmentation of Pure CFR computes poker strategies that are playable in the [Annual Computer Poker Competition (ACPC)](http://www.computerpokercompetition.org).
-In addition to games played at the ACPC, this implmentation can also be run on any game that can be defined under the [project_acpc_server framework](http://www.computerpokercompetition.org/downloads/code/competition_server/project_acpc_server_v1.0.33.tar.bz2).
+In addition to games played at the ACPC, this implementation can also be run on any game that can be defined under the [project_acpc_server framework](http://www.computerpokercompetition.org/downloads/code/competition_server/project_acpc_server_v1.0.33.tar.bz2).
 The code runs on both Linux and Windows under [Cygwin](http://www.cygwin.com/).
 The code has not been tested on a Mac, but feel free to give Mac a shot if you are feeling adventurous.

 Installing
 ----------